The Search for the Holy Grail

 4. 04

-Zillow and Rocket are betting $1B+ combined, from opposite directions.
-By every available measure, this is the main event.
+Zillow and Rocket are spending billions, from opposite directions.
+This is the main event.

 Unresolved Hover to reveal